rezadaulay/sesuaisunnah-apps-backend/README.md

 - ✅ **Comprehensive Testing** with full coverage
 - ✅ **Production Ready** architecture and security

+**Color Scheme Implementation** has been completed with:

+- ✅ **Centralized Configuration** for consistent colors
+- ✅ **Helper Class** with utility methods
+- ✅ **API Endpoints** for color management
+- ✅ **Frontend Integration** with Tailwind CSS
+- ✅ **Comprehensive Documentation** and guidelines

-The platform now has a complete digital library system ready for frontend integration and production deployment.
+The platform now has a complete digital library system and consistent color scheme ready for frontend integration and production deployment.

 **Next Phase**: Ready for Phase 2.5 (Event Reports & Export) or frontend integration work.